dev-mission/full-stack-starter/README.md

 # Full-Stack Starter

 This repository contains a "starter" project for web application development in JavaScript.
+This includes the following components, from front-end to back-end:

+- React 18.1.0
+- React Router 6.3.3
+- Bootstrap 5.1.3
+- Node.js 16.15.0
+- Express 4.18.1
+- Sequelize 6.20.1
+- Postgres 13

 ## One-time Setup